Next Set of Leaders Ready to Lead? 4 Steps to Success

 • Are any long-tenured leaders blocking the career path for others?

-• Which positions make good rotational or stretch assignments?
+• Which roles make good rotational or stretch assignments?

 • Have you created success profiles for key leadership positions?